christianemmert/learn-rust-as-typescript-dev/README.md

 ## Introduction

 Welcome to "Learning Rust as a TypeScript Developer"!
 This repository aims to help TypeScript developers learn Rust by comparing Rust concepts with their TypeScript counterparts and providing practical exercises.

-I haven't found myself such resource so I decided to create one by myself.
+I haven't found such a resource so I decided to create one by myself.

 Note that this is not an official Rust resource.

 ## Why Rust?